kushagrachad/kushagrachad/README.md

 - 👋 Hi, I’m @kushagrachadha
-- 👀 I’m interested in tech and fascinated by it
+- 👀 Tech lover and a life long contributor
-- 🌱 I’m currently learning dsa and java script
+- 🌱 Flutter developer
-- 💞️ I’m looking to collaborate on any project in which i will provide support to the best of my abilities(would appreciate non tech roles as well)
+- 💞️ Contributing to real life problems and creating solutions
 - 📫 You can reach me via kushagrachadha007@gmail.com

 <!---